Tweet about the ASRM 2022 Scientific Congress & Expo with #ASRM2022 and join the conversation.

-#ASRM2020 can also be used for Instagram!
+#ASRM2022 can also be used for Instagram!

 Supplementing the CME/CE program will be non-CME/CE events including roundtable luncheons and Expert Encounters that will provide opportunities for in-depth discussion with experts in small-group settings as well as oral and poster scientific abstract presentations that enable investigators to present cutting-edge scientific research in reproductive medicine and biology.
 Included in the diverse program are “tracks” for specialty and interest areas to enable participants to focus on specific topics and identify areas to expand their knowledge.
 The 2022 Scientific Congress should provide a chance for learning, improvement of clinical competence, and reproduction for the future of family fertility care.

 At the conclusion of the Scientific Congress, participants should be able to: